gabeklein/expressive-mvc/README.md

 #### `use(Type, callback?)`

-Import `use` to wrap another Model, attaching a new instance.
+Import another instruction, `use` and pass it a Model to attach an instance.

-> [This is an instruction](#concept-directives), in-short a factory function.
-It tells the controller, while initializing: the defined property has special behavior, run some logic to set that up.

 ```js
 import Model, { use } from "@expressive/mvc";